thaihangchung7/thaihangchung7.github.io/_notes/emicroscopy.md

 <img src="/assets/elastic.png" class="center">

-Elastic scattering refers to the electorn interaction with a nucleus of an atom where no energy is transferred.
+Elastic scattering refers to the electron interaction with a nucleus (and electrons) of an atom where no energy is transferred (although the it's direction might change).
 An electron traveling into an electron cloud of an atom experiences the Coulombic Force:

 $$ F_{C} = \frac{Q_{1} Q_{2}}{4 \pi \epsilon_{o} r^{2}} $$

 The electron's path is deflected towards the core as a result of Coulomb interaction.
 The scattering angle of is proportional to $$ F_{C} $$ and inversely proportional to the distance to the nucleus, $$ r $$.
 In other words, low scattering angles is a result of Coulomb interactions with the electron cloud, whereas, high scattering angle or **back scattered electrons (BSE)** come from Coulomb interactions with the nucleus.
+This is also known as **Rutherford scattering**.

 ### Mass contrast Direct Beam